 Prior to the Council, she was an assistant professor at Columbia University Mailman School of Public Health.
 Her research included examining risk factors associated with HIV acquisition among youth and exploring the intersection between fertility desires/intentions and HIV.
 Prior to Columbia University, Dr. Mathur was a public health specialist at the International Center for Research on Women where she worked on child marriage, integrated interventions for youth, HIV-related stigma and discrimination, and youth sexual reproductive health and rights.
 She is part of the WomenLift Health 2023 North America Leadership Cohort.

-Mathur received her doctorate in public health from Columbia University and masters of health science from Johns Hopkins University.
-She is published in the American Journal of Public Health, Culture, Health & Sexuality, the JAIDS Journal of Acquired Immune Deficiency Syndromes and many other peer-reviewed publications.
+Dr. Mathur received her Doctorate in Public Health from Columbia University and Master of Health Science from Johns Hopkins University.
+She has published in many peer-reviewed publications including the American Journal of Public Health, Culture, Health & Sexuality, JAIDS, and Lancet HIV.
+She is also a children’s book author.